Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

 - This season, he's put up 8.9% of the Nuggets' attempted field goals, as he's averaging 8.3 per contest.

-- Caldwell-Pope's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Caldwell-Pope's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- On the boards, the Lakers have allowed 44.9 rebounds per game, which puts them 25th in the league.
+- The Lakers give up 44.9 rebounds per game, ranking 25th in the league.

+- Looking at assists, the Lakers have given up 25.7 per contest, 15th in the league.

-- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the league.
+- Allowing 12.5 made 3-pointers per game, the Lakers are the 18th-ranked team in the NBA.

 Kentavious Caldwell-Pope vs. the Lakers